Shiriow/EOUBP/README.md

 Mastery increases damage by 30%,  <br />
 Power Shot is now Stab+Fire and Pierces,  <br />
 Disabling Shot damage up,  <br />
-Multi Shot cheaper, damage down but has higher hit count <br />
+Multi Shot damage down but has higher hit count <br />
-Sagi Arrow cheaper <br />
 Trickery now targets a row, and deals damage <br />
 Chain Dance and Endorphins buffed <br />
 Hasten targets a row, and also increases evasion <br />